-I am an ecologist with research interests in landscape ecology, population biology, and conservation of birds and reptiles.
+I am a wildlife ecologist with research interests in landscape ecology, population ecology, and conservation science.

 - PhD in progress (Ecology), University of Canterbury, New Zealand (2017 to present).
 Adviser: Jason Tylianakis

 - MSc, Ecology and Evolutionary Biology, Kansas State University (2017).
+Thesis: "Landscape ecology of two species of declining grassland sparrows."
 Adviser: Alice Boyle

 - BSc, Wildlife Ecology and Management, Montana State University (2010)